storybookjs/ember/docs/builders/builder-api.md

 title: 'Builder API'
 ---

 Storybook is architected to support multiple builders, including [Webpack](https://webpack.js.org/), [Vite](https://vitejs.dev/), and [ESBuild](https://esbuild.github.io/).
-The builder API is the set of interfaces to add a new builder to Storybook.
+The builder API is the set of interfaces you can use to add a new builder to Storybook.

 ![Storybook builders](./storybook-builders.png)